• home

 SUMMARY

-Experience the diverse delights of the Baltic states on this adventurous journey through Finland, Estonia, Latvia and Lithuania.
-From the medieval spires of Tallinn and the funky bars of Riga to the Baroque-styled quirks of Vilnius, hidden delights await.
-Visit colourful markets, be immersed in art and architecture and kayak Lithuanian lakes.
-Join us and discover the rich history and fascinating customs of this region on our journey from Helsinki to Vilnius.
+Experience the Baltic states on this 12-day adventurous journey through Finland, Estonia, Latvia and Lithuania.
+From the medieval spires of Tallinn and the funky bars of Riga to the Baroque-styled quirks of Vilnius, hidden delights await at every turn.
+Visit colourful markets, be immersed in art and architecture and kayak on Lithuanian lakes.
+Hike through forest, learn about the layered history here and indulge in homecooked meals with friendly hosts.
+Join a trip with likeminded travellers and discover the rich history and fascinating customs of this region on our journey from Helsinki to Vilnius.

 TOTAL DURATION : 12 Days